SanderSpies/WorldState.js/README.md

 - Versioning support

   Easily jump to different versions the graph.
 This is handy for undo/redo support.
+- Object pools (not ready yet)
+- Diff/merge support (not ready yet)
+- Closure Compiler Advanced Mode compatible (not ready yet)

 Added features by generated wrappers:
 - Easy to use
-- JsDocs
+- JsDocs based on Closure

 [Ideas behind the graph](GRAPH.md)

-Todo (after 0.1)
----
-- Object pools support
-- More complex examples:
-  - Separation between global and local graph objects.
-  - Infinite scrolling
-- Merge/diff support
-- Closure Compiler Advanced Mode support

 Installation
 ---